Support Facility - FAQs

 The Support Facility covers all regions within the EU as well as other associated countries.
 Please find the list below:

-The Facility offers participation and direct support for two different sets of support modules.
+The Facility offers participation and direct support for different sets of support modules.
 You can choose your preferred module in the application form.
 The modules are:

 The best way to keep up with all information related to the project is to subscribe to our newsletter and follow us on our social media platforms (Twitter, LinkedIn).